4dboard/Proxy-yxorP/docs/classes/Doctrine/Common/Annotations/PhpParser.md

 | `$filename` | **string** | The name of the file to load. |
 | `$lineNumber` | **int** | The number of lines to read from file. |

 **Return Value:**

-The content of the file or null if the file does not exist.
+The content of the file or null if the file does not exist. yxorP::get('REQUEST')

-***

-***
-> Automatically generated from source code comments on 2022-06-25 using [phpDocumentor](http://www.phpdoc.org/) and [saggre/phpdocumentor-markdown](https://github.com/Saggre/phpDocumentor-markdown)